Probiotics are living microorganisms that scientists have linked to health benefits.

 For some people, certain probiotics can help with stomach pain and cramps.

-A review of current evidence found that for some people with irregular bowel syndrome (IBS), certain probiotic supplements — including strains of Lactobacillus, Bifidobacterium, and Saccharomyces cerevisiae — can help with abdominal pain.
+One review found that for some people with irregular bowel syndrome (IBS), certain probiotic supplements — including strains of Lactobacillus, Bifidobacterium, and Saccharomyces cerevisiae — can help with abdominal pain.

 2. More frequent poops